If you are attending Russian language courses at our St. Petersburg or Moscow locations, arrive at 9:00.

 While living in Russia or Latvia, you will be fully immersed in the local culture, which means eating like locals.

 In Russia, you will likely find most of the food to be familiar.
 However, Russians eat large amounts of potatoes, beetroot, and cabbage.
 In general, Russians do not eat a lot of green salads or fruits as they are expensive, especially in the winter and spring months.

 In Latvia, you will eat plenty of vegetables, fruit, meat, and bread.

 When living with a host family, make sure to inform them if you will not be home for meals or you will be eating out.
 You may also tell them what you like or do not like, so they can make sure that there is always something that you can eat.

 Yes.
 You can choose to only have breakfast with your host family.
 If you would like to prepare your own dinners, please inform us when submitting your reservation.
 It is common for students to prefer to eat out, and our hosts ask that we provide this information when assigning students.

-The tap water in St. Petersburg and Moscow is not drinkable and must be boiled before drinking, or you can purchase bottled water from the store.
+The tap water in Russia is not drinkable and must be boiled before drinking, or you can purchase bottled water from the store.
 In Riga, tap water is fine for drinking.